Taraxa-project/taraxa-node/documentation/generate_private_key.md

-This program generates a private key and prints it to standard output.
+This program generates a random private key and prints it to standard output.

 You can pipe the output to print_key_info to see all relevant information about a randomly generated private key: